HSK (Chinese proficiency test)

 The HSK (Hanyu Shuiping Kaoshi) test is China's only official test of Chinese language proficiency for non-native speakers.
 It is open to foreign students, overseas Chinese, and members of ethnic minority groups in China, and provides the global standard for Chinese language proficiency from beginner to advanced level.

 It also provides a concrete demonstration of your ability to prospective employers, foreign institutions and other international organisations.

-The test is administered by Hanban, a non-government organization affiliated with the Ministry of Education of the Chinese government.
+The test is administered by Hanban, a non-government organisation affiliated with the Ministry of Education of the Chinese government.

 As of October 2011, The Confucius Institute at the University of Manchester is an official HSK Test Centre for the HSK Department of the National Office for Teaching Chinese as a Foreign Language of the People's Republic of China (Hanban).

 We now offer PC-based testing in our HSK Test Centre at 180 Waterloo Place.
 Keep an eye on this webpage for news of the next PC-based test dates.
 Please note we can only offer 22 places for PC-based testing (11 for HSK Levels 1,3,5 and 11 for Levels 2,4 and 6) and these places are allocated on a first-come, first-served basis.